Head to Head Analysis: Allianz (ALIZY) & Its Rivals

 |2.41

-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 9.38%.
-Given Allianz’s competitors higher possible upside, analysts clearly believe Allianz has less favorable growth aspects than its competitors.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 10.07%.
+Given Allianz’s rivals higher probable upside, analysts plainly believe Allianz has less favorable growth aspects than its rivals.

 Summary